remarkablemark/remarkablemark.github.io/_posts/2019/2019-07-12-rollup-commonjs-umd.md

 }
 ```

-The script will compile `index.js` to `dist/bundle.js`.
+> The script compiles `index.js` to `dist/bundle.js`.

-However, when you run the script:
+Run the build script:

 ```sh
 $ npm run build
 ```

-You'll get the error:
+To get the error:

 ```
 Error: You must specify "output.format", which can be one of "amd", "cjs", "system", "esm", "iife" or "umd".